neondatabase/website/content/docs/guides/neon-authorize-future.md

 ## Simplified OAuth flow for JWKS endpoint

-Instead of manually copying and pasting the JWKS endpoint from your authentication provider's console, we're working on an OAuth flow that allows you to simply `Sign in with <Provider>`, automatically populating the JWKS endpoint.
+Instead of manually copying and pasting the JWKS endpoint from your authentication provider's console, we are interested in developing an OAuth flow that allows you to simply `Sign in with <Provider>`, automatically populating the JWKS endpoint.

 ## User interface for RLS and user impersonation